 - Speaking and communicating with others

 - Problem solving

 - Understanding abstract concepts

-If you have Parkinson disease and dementia, eventually you probably won't be able to live by yourself.
-Dementia affects your ability to care of yourself, even if your Parkinson disease allows you to physically perform daily tasks.
+If you have Parkinson disease and dementia, in time, you likely won't be able to live by yourself.
+Dementia affects your ability to care of yourself, even if you can still physically do daily tasks.

 Can Parkinson disease be prevented?

 Experts don't yet understand how to prevent Parkinson disease.
 In some instances, there seems to be a genetic predisposition to develop Parkinson disease, but this isn’t always the case.
 Research is underway to find new ways to treat and prevent the disease.

 These measures can help you live well with Parkinson disease: